What Turkey is Supposed to Be

 I could do that in the Nesco, too, but it would still not have the crispy skin, so I came up with a new plan.
 First I would brine the turkey, then inject it with seasonings, then I would put it in a regular pan and put it in a 450 oven for 15 minutes, and then transfer it to the Nesco.

 Wow!
 What a bird that was!
-It had the nicely browned, crispy skin from being in the oven, and was moist and juicy from being roasted in the Nesco.
+It was the perfect turkey that had the nicely browned, crispy skin from being in the oven, and was moist and juicy from being roasted in the Nesco.

 - 15 pounds Turkey brined and washed